po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/02-Stu_Click-Events/README.md

 * **HINT:**  You will need to create the element, append the element, then create an event listener.
 You will need to use each of the following methods/properties: `.text`, `.append`, and `.click`.

-* **BONUS:** Add an input field with a label that can modify the length of the password.
+* **BONUS:** Search in the docs to find a jQuery method that will add, not replace, the passwords on the page.